Hiking is one of those things that I subconsciously convince myself I do a lot more of than I actually do.

 - Whole flaxseeds have a hard protective casing around each seed that protects their nutrients.
 Because of this, you want to always eat ground flaxseeds, not whole flaxseeds.
 Whole flaxseeds will pass right through you, not doing your body any good.
 Imagine you are the whole flaxseed and your digestive system is the waterslide.
 Now go down the waterslide.
 In one end and out the other.
 Got it?

 - You can buy ground flaxseeds or you can grind them yourself.
 I suggest grinding them yourself.
 Here’s why.
-Just like any minimally processed ingredient, the sooner you eat the food after it has been ground the more nutrients you will get.
+Just like any minimally processed ingredient, the sooner you eat the food after it has been ground, the more nutrients you’ll get.
 So grinding your own will up the bioavailability of the nutrients.
 Plus, it’s super easy.
 Place 1/2 cup of whole flaxseeds into your blender and blend for a minute or so until you’re left with ground flaxseeds.
 Place in an airtight container and store in the fridge.
 You can also use a spice grinder or a small food processor to grind your seeds.
 If you can’t be bothered to grind your own, just by pre-ground and be done with it.
 You might not get as many nutrients, but they will still do you good.

 - Always store flaxseeds (ground and whole) in the refrigerator or freezer in airtight containers.
 Use ground flaxseeds within a few months.
 Whole flaxseeds last longer because of their protective casing.